Director, Technical Assistance Division

-His work at the Technical Assistance Division and TAESE has involved providing leadership for numerous projects, Centers and activities that span 27 States across the country.
+His work at the Technical Assistance Division has involved providing leadership for numerous projects, Centers and activities that span 27 States across the country.
 He has provided technical assistance at the school, state, regional, and national levels.
 Mr. Copenhaver has serves on the faculty of the National Association of State Directors of Special Education (NASDSE) in providing orienatation for new State special education directors.
 He has provided training to 25 State Special Education Advisory Panels across the country.

 Mr. Copenhaver has produced numerous training materials; been called upon to assist states and school districts in most areas of special education; made numerous conference presentations, and provided technical assistance in the areas of legal issues, special populations, developing effective Individualized Education Programs, due process/mediation, Section 504, procedural safeguards, systems change, strategic planning, CSPD, State Advisory Panels, assistive technology, extended school year, and numerous other topics.